hydra314/does-this-sound-bad/README.md

 # does-this-sound-bad
-Language created in Haskell by Blake Le, Cameron Kocher, and Robert Yelas
+A simple language created in Haskell by Blake Le, Cameron Kocher, and Robert Yelas.
+Compile using ghci: *ghci doesthissoundbad.hs*